fe9lix/AccessRank/README.md

 accessRank.useTimeWeighting = false
 ```

-#### Adding items
+#### Adding Items

-Adding items is as simple as calling the `mostRecentItem` property setter.
-You should call this method whenever a user selects an item in the list.
+Adding items is as simple as calling the `mostRecentItem` property setter with an item id.
+You should set this property whenever a user selects an item in the list.
 The setter is implemented as an `optional` in Swift so that you can set it to `nil` when the user deselects an item.

 ```swift
 accessRank.mostRecentItem = "A"
 ```

-#### Removing items
+#### Removing Items

 If your list is dynamic and items might be removed in repsonse to some user interaction, you can remove previously added items by calling `removeItems` and passing an array of ids that should be removed.